x6d8f4a/osprey/docs/source/getting-started/hello-world-tutorial.rst

    # ANTHROPIC_API_KEY=your-key-here     # If using Anthropic (recommended)
    # CBORG_API_KEY=your-key-here         # If using LBNL CBorg
    # STANFORD_API_KEY=your-key-here      # If using Stanford AI Playground
+   # ARGO_API_KEY=your-key-here          # If using ANL Argo
    # OPENAI_API_KEY=your-key-here        # If using OpenAI
    # GOOGLE_API_KEY=your-key-here        # If using Google

 .. admonition:: Model Recommendation
    :class: tip

    **We recommend Claude Haiku 4.5** for the best experience.
 It provides excellent performance, low latency, and works exceptionally well with the framework's structured outputs.
-However, the framework works with any provider - including institutional services like LBNL CBorg, Stanford AI Playground, or commercial providers like OpenAI and Google.
+However, the framework works with any provider - including institutional services like LBNL CBorg, Stanford AI Playground, ANL Argo, or commercial providers like OpenAI and Google.

 .. dropdown:: **Where do I get an API key?**
    :color: info